How to use FO Designer in Oracle Application Express 5

 - Enter a title for the region and click create

-it and then edit the button.
-As Action select Redirect to URL and
+are not in it and then edit the button.
+As Action select Redirect

 - click next accepting the default values until the "report query" field is displayed, in this field you select the query "Tasks_query".
 Click create button.